soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 fmap (f . g) == fmap f . fmap g
 ```

-Any type `f` that can implement `fmap` and follow these laws can be an
+Any type `f` that can implement `fmap` and follow these laws can be a valid
 instance of functor.

 > Notice how `f` has a kind `* -> *`, we can infer the kind of `f`